 Examples of a dental emergency are facial swelling, bleeding or trauma.

-If your child has a dental emergency in business hours 8:30 am to 4:30 pm (at most clinics), contact your local dental clinic.
+If your child has a dental emergency in business hours 8:30 am to 4:30 pm, Monday to Friday, contact your local dental clinic.

 If your child has a dental emergency after hours, call healthdirect Australia on 1800 022 222.